enthought/traits/docs/source/TUIUG/factories_basic.rst

 The text style of editor is simply a text box into which the user can type a directory path.
 The 'readonly' style is identical to the text style, except that the text box is not editable.

+The optional parameters are the same as the FileEditor.

 No validation is performed on Directory traits; the user must ensure that a typed-in value is in fact an actual directory on the system.